The Dashboard has encountered an exception!

 I do have a questions, the storage drives, while I will disconnect them when re-installing, I am going to assume that Amahi will mount the drives via the disk partition manager GUI ?
 And while that require them to be "formatted" before use? or will Amahi just mount them and move along?

-#7 Updated by cpg about 4 years ago
+#7 Updated by cpg over 4 years ago

 Amahi will not mount them or format them.
 The Disk Wizard would only do that with user direction.
 Never on its own.